r-dbi/r-dbi.org.old/content/blog/dbi-3-4.md

 ### Faster table imports

-Previous versions of RMariaDB and RPostgres relied on passing multiple values to `dbBind()`.
+Previous versions of {RMariaDB} and {RPostgres} relied on passing multiple values to `dbBind()` for writing tables.
 This is very slow for sending data to the database, because each row requires a communication roundtrip to the server.
-To improve the situation, RMariaDB now uses `LOAD DATA LOCAL INFILE` to load data from a temporary CSV file.
+To improve the situation, {RMariaDB} now uses `LOAD DATA LOCAL INFILE` to load data from a temporary CSV file.
 Because recent versions of the MySQL database server disable this capability, this must be explicitly enabled by passing `load_data_local_infile = TRUE` to `dbConnect()`.
-For RPostgres, `dbAppendTable()` now uses the same fast strategy as `dbWriteTable()` for writing data.
+For {RPostgres}, `dbAppendTable()` now uses the same fast strategy as `dbWriteTable()` for writing data.

 ### Windows compatibility

-RMariaDB now can use the `caching_sha2_password` plugin on Windows which was disabled on previous versions.
+{RMariaDB} now can use the `caching_sha2_password` plugin on Windows which was disabled on previous versions.
-This is important to connect to recent versions of MySQL which require this plugin.
+This is important for connecting to recent versions of MySQL which require this plugin.

 ### Extended data types for SQLite

-Thanks to Eric Anderson, RSQLite now returns typed data for columns declared with `DATE`, `TIME` and `TIMESTAMP`.
+Thanks to Eric Anderson, {RSQLite} now returns typed data for columns declared with `DATE`, `TIME` and `TIMESTAMP`.
 Set `extended_types = TRUE` in `dbConnect()` to enable this feature.

 ### Interrupt handling